Table of Contents

-The client wanted an Eagle Scout cake for her son who just got his Eagle Scout badge for Troop 46 in Berlin Germany.
+The client wanted an Eagle Scout cake design for her son who just got his Eagle Scout badge for Troop 46 in Berlin Germany.
 It was important for me to show representations of the American flag, the Eagle Scout logo, the troop number, bronze rope, and the eagle topper which she provided.
-I thought the eagle topper was amazing.
-We exchanged ideas and I got to work.
+I thought the eagle cake topper was amazing.

 The cake flavors include – on the bottom tier: two thick layers of cinnamon spice cake with cinnamon spice buttercream frosting, -on the top tier: two thick layers of lemon velvet cake with lemon buttercream frosting.
 The rope was caramel flavored fondant and all other fondant was vanilla flavored.

 With any cake project, you can choose to pre-cut or mold fondant details (stored in airtight containers) hours prior to making your cake.
 Sometimes, depending on the design this is not always the best course of action as you may need to measure and assemble on the spot as you go while the fondant is softer and more pliable.
 This was my process for this Eagle Scout cake.
 Everything had to be measured and applied perfectly.

 While doing the American flag on the bottom it was important for me to lay the stars and stripes in split fashion so they fit opposite each other covering its own side.
 My flag stripes were approx. 1″ thick so measure your cake, your center, and split the layout.
 It’s also a little tricky when you use more than one fondant color on the same layers covering it whole.